stanleyfreire/OverlyExcitedReviewsFilter/README.md

 I started this project creating two modules: an API that would scrap the website and return a response with the list os Reviews to the Service and the Service itself (stated in this document), but for the sake of brevity and simplicity I chose to go with the service-only approach.

-The criteria changed a bunch of times but I went for an easier version of it.
+The criteria changed a bunch of times but I stood with an easier version of it.

 ## Unit tests
 - I created some unit tests for this project in order to test some of the algorithm and the functiong of the process itself.
 - There are 20 unit tests that tests all the 4 services included in my project.
-- Important thing to note: Unit tests can be infinite so I chose to write the ones that stood the most and made sense to me at least for this test, but it doesn't mean (in any way) that these are all the tests that could be run againt this piece of code.
+- Tests were made to cover the extent of this exercise and are enough to ensure functional execution, nevertheless, more tests could be created as this software evolves.

-## How to Run Application
+## How to Run the Application

+### Application
-- Windows
+- **Windows**
 	- Download and install .NET Core SDK v3.1 from link: https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.415-windows-x64-installer
 	- Clone this package in any folder you prefer.
-	- Open Terminal and from the application root folder go to /OverlyExcitedReviewsFilter/ReviewScrapper/bin/Debug/netcoreapp3.1
+	- Open Terminal and from the application root folder using *cd* command go to /OverlyExcitedReviewsFilter/ReviewScrapper/bin/Debug/netcoreapp3.1
-	- On that folder run the command: dotnet ReviewScrapper.dll
+	- Inside that folder run the command: dotnet ReviewScrapper.dll
 	- The code should run.

-- MacOS
+- **MacOS**
 	- Download and install .NET Core SDK v3.1 from link: https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.415-macos-x64-installer
 	- Run commands on console:
 	> sudo su
 	> ln -s /usr/local/share/dotnet/x64/dotnet /usr/local/bin/

 	- Clone this package in any folder you prefer.
-	- Open Terminal and from the application root folder go to /OverlyExcitedReviewsFilter/ReviewScrapper/bin/Debug/netcoreapp3.1
+	- Open Terminal and from the application root folder using *cd* command go to /OverlyExcitedReviewsFilter/ReviewScrapper/bin/Debug/netcoreapp3.1
 	- On that folder run the command: dotnet ReviewScrapper.dll
 	- The code should run.

-- Unit Tests
+### Unit Tests
+- **Windows**
+	-   Download and install .NET Core SDK v3.1 from link:  https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.415-windows-x64-installer
+	-   Clone this package in any folder you prefer.
+	-   Open Terminal and from the application root folder using  _cd_  command go to 			/OverlyExcitedReviewsFilter/ReviewScrapper.Tests/bin/Debug/netcoreapp3.1
+	-   Inside that folder run the command: dotnet test ReviewScrapper.Tests.dll
+	-   The unit test should run.

+- **MacOS**
+	- Download and install .NET Core SDK v3.1 from link: https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.415-macos-x64-installer
+	- Run commands on console:
+	> sudo su
+	> ln -s /usr/local/share/dotnet/x64/dotnet /usr/local/bin/

+	-   Clone this package in any folder you prefer.
+	-   Open Terminal and from the application root folder using  _cd_  command go to 			/OverlyExcitedReviewsFilter/ReviewScrapper.Tests/bin/Debug/netcoreapp3.1
+	-   Inside that folder run the command: dotnet test ReviewScrapper.Tests.dll
+	-   The unit test should run.